-‘One who previously engaged in jihad knows that it is naught but violence, crudeness, terrorism, [deterrence] and massacring.
+One who previously engaged in jihad knows that it is naught but violence, crudeness, terrorism, [deterrence] and massacring.
 I am talking about jihad and fighting, not about Islam and one should not confuse them.
-He cannot continue to fight and move from one stage to another unless the beginning state contains a stage of massacring the enemy and deterring him.’
+He cannot continue to fight and move from one stage to another unless the beginning state contains a stage of massacring the enemy and deterring him.

-ISIS has taken this tactic even further, replacing the grainy video clips of murdered hostages with ‘cinematic’ execution/murder clips supported by high production values and considerable effort.
-As Islam Sakka points out, in a grim but essential piece in al-Akbar English, ‘the Islamist group is leading the media war, and its responses are not limited to dull documentation of events as was the case in Iraq years ago.’
+At the same time ISIS uses cruelty as an instrument of ‘media warfare’ in order to attract recruits and manipulate its enemies.
+ISIS is not the first jihadist organization to film murders and executions, but where Iraqi insurgents once posted grainy video clips of murdered hostages to sicken western public opinion, ISIS uses ‘cinematic’ execution/murder clips with high production values to devastating effect.
+As Islam Sakka points out in a grim but essential piece in al-Akbar English, on the ‘cinematic caliphate, “the Islamist group is leading the media war, and its responses are not limited to dull documentation of events as was the case in Iraq years ago.”

-‘Today, we are witnessing a completely different era, marked by a jihadist movement far more advanced than anything we have seen before.
+Today, we are witnessing a completely different era, marked by a jihadist movement far more advanced than anything we have seen before.
 They coincide with a far more sophisticated viewership, who have access to the source of information and can scrutinize any image.
 Today’s viewers, who live in an age of instability where conspiracy theories prevails, have come to question everything.
-There is a direct relation between the new public psychology and ISIS’ new style of audiovisual production.‘
+There is a direct relation between the new public psychology and ISIS’s new style of audiovisual production.

 According to Sakka, ISIS has established its own production company, al-Hayat Media Center (HMC), in order to develop “a media strategy organization whose task is to shape the group’s upcoming messages to the world, and to convey the message of the Mujahideen, who “with their blood are marking a new era of victory for the nation in history.”